Printopal/VoronDesign/Removable lateral panels and front doors + lockers/3mm panels/readme.md

 # Removable Lateral panels and front doors + lockers.
 # OVERVIEW
 This mod allow to get removable lateral panels and front panels.
 Side panels are maintained with lockers.
-Also, side panels and front doors are mounted on hinges and can simply be opened if their removing is not necessary.
+Also, side panels and front doors are mounted on hinges and can simply be opened if it is not necessary to remove them.

 /!\ Read this before starting /!\
 The version for 3mm thick panels was not tested, feel free to contact me if you have any doubt or recommendation.